dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 1. From the "**function**" group add a "**function**" node to "**Flow 3**" and place it next it to the existing "**Temperature**" node as shown below.
 Double click on the new "**function**" node and complete the properites as follows.
 Click the "**OK**" button to save the changes:

     > **Note**: The purpose of this function is to provide the correct temperature when the sensor is being read with a 5V source.
-The sensor functions at 3.3 by default.
+The "Grove Temperature" node assumes 3.3v by default.

     - Name - **Data Conversion**
     - Function - **Use the following code**